 The incredible, phantom-like dhole (pronounced “dole”), aka red dog, Asiatic wild dog, or whistling dog is found from Siberia in northern Asia to the Malay Peninsula down south.
 They like scrub, steppes, dense forests, and even alpine regions up to 9,000 feet.
-They are strange for several reasons: 1st, have only 2 molars on each side of their lower jaw, rather than 3; 2nd, they have a shorter jaw than most other canines, and 3rd, females have more teats than other canids which allows them to produce more pups.
+They are strange for several reasons: 1st, they have only 2 molars on each side of their lower jaw, rather than 3; 2nd, they have a shorter jaw than most other canines; and 3rd, females have more teats than other canids which allows them to produce more pups.
 Dholes are listed as Endangered by the IUCN, due to several factors: habitat destruction (due to housing development and agriculture), hunting, and disease from non-native species and stray dogs.
 There are only an estimated 2,500 left in the wild today!

 First the Stats…

 Scientific name: Cuon alpinus

 Length: Up to 3 feet, plus a 1.3 foot long tail

 Height: Up to 1.6 feet, at the shoulder